TCummings03/Synthetic-Control/README.md

   <img src="https://github.com/TCummings03/SyntheticControl/blob/master/Synthetic_Control_Files/RealOvsSynthO.png?raw=true"/>
 </p>

-⋅⋅⋅Synthetic Oregon appears to match fairly closely with the real Oregon.
+Synthetic Oregon appears to match fairly closely with the real Oregon.
 It is important to note that Synthetic Oregon's predictions are less accurate in the earlier years of the decade but improve towards the end of the decade.
 This is important because it suggests that the synthetic control will be an effective control against the counterfactual Oregon that did not pass the background check laws.
 As far as the predictor variables, we do see some variation amongst individual predictors, but overall we see that the synthetic control method has mapped on to real Oregon closely.
 Furthermore, a look at the graph shows this dovetailing towards the latter years of the 1990s decade and a convergence to the real Oregon.

 5. Analyze results: